-While preparing a series of images for print on a high resolution printer (Fuji Frontier 590 to be exact), I found myself obsessing about removing any residual sensor noise or image imperfections from my collection.
+While preparing a series of images for print on a high resolution printer, I found myself obsessing about removing any residual sensor noise or image imperfections from my collection.

 Normally, I’m pushing images to 72ppi for proofing on the web, which will often downsample out any irritable noise, dust, or imperfections.
 Not this time – it had to be perfectly clean!
 But … I’m lazy, and I wanted an easy way to inspect my images close up without the usual zoom-pan-zoom-pan tedium.